Lamiaceae

-The Lamiaceae or Labiatae are a family of flowering plants commonly known as the mint, deadnettle, or sage family.
-Many of the plants are aromatic in all parts and the family includes widely used culinary herbs like basil, mint, rosemary, sage, savory, marjoram, oregano, hyssop, thyme, lavender, and perilla, as well as traditional medicines such as catnip, skullcap, bee balm, wild dagga, and oriental motherwort.
+Lamiaceae or Labiatae is a family of flowering plants commonly known as mints, deadnettles, or sages.
+Many species in Lamiaceae are aromatic, and the family includes many widely used culinary herbs like basil, mint, rosemary, sage, savory, marjoram, oregano, hyssop, thyme, lemon balm, lavender, and perilla, as well as traditional medicines such as catnip, skullcap, bee balm, wild dagga, self-heal, and oriental motherwort.

-Some species are shrubs, trees (such as teak), or, rarely, vines.
-Many members of the family are widely cultivated, not only for their aromatic qualities, but also their ease of cultivation, since they are readily propagated by stem cuttings.
-Besides those grown for their edible leaves, some are grown for decorative foliage.
-Others are grown for seed, such as Salvia hispanica (chia), or for their edible tubers, such as Plectranthus edulis, P. esculentus, P. rotundifolius, and Stachys affinis (Chinese artichoke).
-Many are also grown ornamentally, notably coleus, Plectranthus, and many Salvia species and hybrids.
+Some species are shrubs, trees (such as teak), or, rarely, vines, but most are herbaceous.
+Many members of the family are widely cultivated, not only for their aromatic qualities, but also their ease of cultivation through stem cuttings.
+Many species are cultivated for their aromatic leaves and can have additional edible parts.
+Some species are grown for seed, such as Salvia hispanica (chia), or for their edible tubers, such as Plectranthus edulis, P. esculentus, P. rotundifolius, and Stachys affinis (Chinese artichoke).
+Many are also grown ornamentally, notably coleus, Plectranthus, and Salvia species/hybrids.

-The family has a cosmopolitan distribution.
-The enlarged Lamiaceae contain about 236 genera and have been stated to contain 6,900 to 7,200 species, but the World Checklist lists 7,534.
+The mint family as a whole has a cosmopolitan distribution comprising about 236 genera and around 6,900 to 7,200 species.
+The World Checklist of Selected Plant Families estimates an even larger number with 7,534 species.
 The largest genera are Salvia (900), Scutellaria (360), Stachys (300), Plectranthus (300), Hyptis (280), Teucrium (250), Vitex (250), Thymus (220), and Nepeta (200).
 Clerodendrum was once a genus of over 400 species, but by 2010, it had been narrowed to about 150.

-The family has traditionally been considered closely related to the Verbenaceae; in the 1990s, phylogenetic studies suggested that many genera classified in the Verbenaceae should be classified in the Lamiaceae or to other families in the order Lamiales.
+The family has traditionally been considered closely related to Verbenaceae; in the 1990s, phylogenetic studies suggested that many genera classified in Verbenaceae should be classified in Lamiaceae or to other families in the order Lamiales.

 The alternative family name Labiatae refers to the flowers typically having petals fused into an upper lip and a lower lip (labia in Latin).
 Although this is still considered an acceptable alternative name, most botanists now use the name Lamiaceae in referring to this family.
 The flowers are bilaterally symmetrical with five united petals and five united sepals.
 They are usually bisexual and verticillastrate (a flower cluster that looks like a whorl of flowers, but actually consists of two crowded clusters).
 The leaves emerge oppositely, each pair at right angles to the previous one (decussate) or whorled.
 The stems are frequently square in cross section, but this trait is not found in all members of the family, and is sometimes found in other plant families.